 The physiological processes involved in acute inflammation include increased blood flow, greater blood vessel permeability (ability of a blood vessel wall to allow for the flow of small molecules or cells), and build-up of white blood cells, leading to redness, swelling, heat and pain at the site affected.
 These symptoms allow for the generation of new cells and collagen production, promoting healing of the tissue and fighting off infection.

 Even acute inflammation can become problematic if it is excessive or lasts longer than a typically healthy healing response.
-Chronic inflammation is activated when the acute inflammation mechanisms are not sufficient in stopping an infection or clearing toxins.
+Chronic inflammation is activated when the acute mechanisms are not sufficient in stopping an infection or clearing toxins.

 What is Chronic Inflammation?